Capacity & Scaling Model

 Component lists, substitutions, and approved suppliers are controlled and documented.

-Pattern/instruction versions are managed with change control and approval gates.
+Pattern and instruction versions are managed with change control and approval gates.

 Incoming, in-process, and final checks with batch traceability and escalation triggers.